xemu-project/xemu-test/README.md

 ======================

 Performs a suite of tests against a build of xemu, capturing test results and footage of the runs.
-Primarily used for CI testing of xemu.
+Currently that suite consists of 1 test: boot to a custom executable that writes a file to the disk.
+This is a useful test, but there are many tests left to add, and you can help!
+Pull requests welcome.

+This is primarily used for automated testing of xemu pull requests.
+The xemu CI system uses this repository for testing.
+The goal is to have a large set of tests that can exercise xemu across a varienty of different platforms/hardware configurations for every change made to xemu.
+See GitHub Issues on this repository for list of areas that need attention.

 Containerized Testing
 ---------------------